BBB - A+ Rating

 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Where did the Scottish Carswell family come from?
 What is the Scottish Carswell family crest and coat of arms?
-When did the Carswell family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Carswell family history?

 The many spelling variations in Medieval Scottish names result from the fact that scribes in that era spelled words according to sound.
 Translation too, was an undeveloped science, and many names were altered into complete obscurity.
 Over the years Carswell has been spelled Carswell, Cresswell, Carsewell, Cressville, Carswele, Kersewell, Cressewell, Chriswell and many more.

 First found in Renfrewshire (Gaelic: Siorrachd Rinn Frił), a historic county of Scotland, today encompassing the Council Areas of Renfrew, East Renfrewshire, and Iverclyde, in the Strathclyde region of southwestern Scotland where they were recorded as a family of great antiquity seated at Carswell in the parish of Neilston in that shire, and later branched to Carnswell in the barony of Carnwath in Lanarkshire, and to Carswell in the barony of Hassendean in Roxburghshire.
 Alexander Cresswell son of Uchtred was the first known of the name, and William Cresswell was Chancellor of Moray between 1281 and 1298.

 This web page shows only a small excerpt of our Carswell research.
 Another 119 words(8 lines of text) covering the years 1296, 1373, 1603, 1296, 1654, 1712 and 1709 are included under the topic Early Carswell History in all our PDF Extended History products.